apisec-inc/releases/docs/index.md

 !!! abstract "Improvements"

-        - Add the ability to see the SOURCE  of the API when viewing the API’s as a list.
+        - Added the ability to see the SOURCE  of the API when viewing the API’s as a list.
       	<p>Options shown are:<br> File.<br> URL.<br> API_GATEWAY.</p>

   	![Source](https://user-images.githubusercontent.com/105206963/223141779-ca97b07f-35ef-4cf3-bd74-1ee87e7d7723.png)